abiraj-vikram/terraform-provider-abiraj/docs/index.md

 ---
--> If you have general questions or issues about using the Securden Provider, you may submit a request to devops-support@securden.com.
-Note that we may unable to guarantee a quick response to all requests, our Support team will get back to you with a timeline.
+-> If you have general questions or issues in using Securden Provider, you may raise a support request to devops-support@securden.com.
+Our support team will get back to you at the earliest and provide a timeline if there are issue fixes involved.